nateGeorge/crypto_predict/README.md

 # daily scraping
 ## Poloniex
+Probably best not to use cron actually, because when the computer shuts down, the files can get corrupted.
+Instead, should write a script that will start the scraping in tmux, so it can be stopped in a controlled fashion before rebooting.

 To scrape poloniex daily, add this to crontab (`crontab -e`):
 (min hr day month weekday file)